 They do have the side effect of turning a spaceport into an impromptu planetary fortress.
 After all, they are basically huge coil guns.
 This was popularized in the classic Robert Heinlein novel The Moon Is A Harsh Mistress.

 The acceleration track has to be in vacuum, or air friction will do unfortunate things to the cargo cannister.
 Mass driver launchers on Terra have to be encased in a vacuum chamber, such a in the Bifrost Bridge.
-On Luna or other airless world you just have place a series of acceleration rings every few meters.
+On Luna or other airless world they already have all the vacuum needed, you just have place a series of acceleration rings every few meters.

 |System||Payload mass delivered to LEO||Cost per payload kilogram|